-Dr. McKenzie Ferguson is assistant professor of pharmacy practice and is the director of and practices in the Drug Information and Wellness Center.
-Dr. Ferguson received her B.A. from Carthage College in Kenosha, Wis. then completed her doctor of pharmacy degree from St. Louis College of Pharmacy.
+Dr. McKenzie Ferguson is Associate Professor, Pharmacy Practice and Director of the Drug Information and Wellness Center and practices in the Drug Information and Wellness Center.
+Dr. Ferguson received her B.A. from Carthage College in Kenosha, Wisconsin and then completed her doctor of pharmacy degree from St. Louis College of Pharmacy.
 She completed a pharmacy practice residency at SSM St. Mary’s Health Center.
 Dr. Ferguson is a board-certified pharmacotherapy specialist.
-She teaches in the drug information and biomedical literature courses during fall and spring semesters, respectively.
-Her research interests include advancement of health literacy and patient safety in vulnerable populations and professional development for students, residents and preceptors.
+She teaches in the Drug Information and Biomedical Literature courses during fall and spring semesters, respectively.
+Her research interests include evidence-based medicine and patient safety in vulnerable populations and professional development for students, residents and preceptors.

 |PGY-1 Pharmacy Practice Residency, 2006-2007, SSM St. Mary's Health Center, St. Louis|

 |Doctor of Pharmacy, 2006, St. Louis College of Pharmacy, St. Louis|